Aydeniztr/py-fd/README.md

 </p>

 ## Notes
-You can read hacking.md to modify the program as much as you want .
+You can use this script as a template for wget module while coding on python :]

 ## Screen Shots
 <img src="./images/usage.png"/>